cvpe/Pythonista-scripts/README.md

   - 25MAR2019: support also of gist

 **find_in_files_via_help.py**
-  - Little (not quick but still dirty) script to be executed once by Pythonista restart (fi in your pythonista_startup.py).
+  - Little script to be executed once by Pythonista restart (fi in your pythonista_startup.py).
   - When you tap help in the popup menu of a selected text
   - After some seconds (function of your iDevice, the number and size of your scripts), you get  a list of scripts containing the selected text (case insensitive)
   - If you select a script, you'll get, like for Pythonista help, a small (webview) window displaying the script as an html with Python syntax highlighting, where occurrences of selected text are also highlighted (in yellow)